courtois-neuromod/cneuromod-things/retinotopy/prf/code/README.md

 - ``inferred_{angle, eccen, sigma, varea}.mgz``, ``{lh, rh}.inferred_{angle, eccen, sigma, varea}.mgz`` and ``{lh, rh}.retinotopy.sphere.reg``; surface maps of retinotopy metrics from the subject's own pRF data adjusted with a group atlas prior, and region of interest labels (varea) inferred by NeuroPythy.

 ------------
 ## Step 7.
-Reorient Neuropythy output maps**
+Convert Neuropythy output maps to Tw1 volumes**

-Re-orient the neuropythy output with mri_convert and fsl
+Convert NeuroPythy output from surface maps to volumes and re-orient to T1w space (anatomical resolution) with mri_convert and fsl.

 Notes:
 - these commands need to run from within the subject’s freesurfer "MRI" directory so they know where to find freesurfer files.